-The Dominican Friars are offering Masses for the health and well-being of you and your loved ones.
-We are spending several hours each day in adoration of the Blessed Sacrament to pray for you and your intentions.
+The Dominican Friars continue to pray the health and well-being of you and your loved ones.
 In addition, we offer the following resources:

-Prayer for A Spiritual Communion – If you are unable to attend Mass, you may still choose to make a spiritual communion with Lord, with a prayer such as this one.
+Prayer for A Spiritual Communion – If you are unable to attend Mass, you may still choose to make a spiritual communion with the Lord, with a prayer such as this one.